QNetITQ/WaveFox/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Required information (please complete the following information):**
+- [ ] I have read and followed the installation instructions in the README

 - Operating system
   - [ ] Windows 11/10
   - [ ] Windows 8/7